U8NWXD/blindr/README.md

 error-prone.
 This program automates both blinding and un-blinding files, and it includes safeguards against destroying any information in the process.

+## Warnings
+This program renames files, so it is possible to use it to hopelessly scramble your files.
+With large sets of data-files, this could be disastrous.
+Keep the following warnings in mind whenever using this program.
+* **If you move the blinding key file, create another CSV with the same name to prevent accidental blinding.**
+* **NEVER RENAME THE BLINDING KEY FILE!**
+In addition, **always test these scripts on a simulation of your production environment to make sure it will do what you expect.** Copying a smaller subset of the data you intend to blind can make for a good test-run.

 ## Compatibility

 The scripts are written to be compatible with both MATLAB and Octave, with some